Search Amazon.com:

 • Leon

 Based on Jean Reno's character in the movie Léon: The Professional, this guy's an Italian mercenary who likes the desert.
-A more offence oriented version of Bayman who loves to use the wall.
-Goon favourite.
-Will be making his triumphant return in DOA5U.
+A more offense-oriented version of Bayman who loves to use the wall and Guard Breaks.
+Goon favorite.

 • Tina Armstrong

+Tina is the King to Bass's Jeffrey/Marduk.
 Bass' daughter and popular for obvious reasons.
-She is the more strike oriented version of Bass with her own hit throws and mix-ups.
+She is the more strike-oriented version of Bass with her own hit throws and mix-ups.
 Fun to use.

 See Bass.